 New York University, M.A.
 Higher Education/Student Personnel Administration

 Student activism; Social Identity; Social Justice & Diversity Education; Campus climate

-Marissiko Wheaton is a Ph.D student advised by Dr. Darnell Cole in the Pullias Center for Higher Education.
+Marissiko is a Ph.D student in the Pullias Center for Higher Education.
 Prior to beginning her doctoral studies, she worked in Student Affairs and Higher Education.
 She has served as a Social Justice Educator for Intergroup Dialogue as well as international civic engagement and service-learning programs.
 Marissiko developed and oversaw living-learning communities for upperclass students as a Residence Hall Director at New York University.
 While at NYU, she consulted as a Residential Life and Diversity Educator at the NYU Shanghai campus.
 She most recently served as Resident Director on the Semester at Sea: Fall 2014 Atlantic Voyage.
 Throughout her career, Marissiko has enjoyed being engaged in programs which provide students a space to explore their social identities through a social justice lens in multiple contexts.
-Thus, her research interests include college student social identity development, student activism and campus climate.
+Thus, her research interests include college student social identity, student activism and campus climate.

 Marissiko attended community college at Santa Monica College and transferred to the University of California, Irvine where she earned her B.A. in Social Ecology.
 She obtained her masters degree in Higher Education/Student Personnel Administration from New York University.